 The term points is used to describe certain charges paid to obtain a home mortgage.
 Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Form 1040, Schedule A.pdf, Itemized Deductions.
 If you can deduct all of the interest on your mortgage, you may be able to deduct all of the points paid on the mortgage.
-If your acquisition debt exceeds $1 million or your home equity debt exceeds $100,000, you can't deduct all the interest on your mortgage and you can't deduct all your points.
+If your home acquisition debt exceeds the limit for your filing status, you won’t be able to deduct all of the mortgage interest and points.
 See Publication 936, Home Mortgage Interest Deduction, to figure your deductible points in that case.
 Refer to Topic No. 505 and Can I Deduct My Mortgage-Related Expenses? for more information on deducting mortgage interest and points.

 - Your main home secures your loan (your main home is the one you live in most of the time).

 - Paying points is an established business practice in the area where the loan was made.

 - The points paid weren't more than the amount generally charged in that area.

 - You use the cash method of accounting.
 This means you report income in the year you receive it and deduct expenses in the year you pay them.

 - The points paid weren't for items that are usually listed separately on the settlement sheet such as appraisal fees, inspection fees, title fees, attorney fees, and property taxes.

 - The funds you provided at or before closing, including any points the seller paid, were at least as much as the points charged.
 You can't have borrowed the funds from your lender or mortgage broker in order to pay the points.